 Being trauma informed in our treatment means that we always take into account how a client’s past traumas affect their day to day life.
 This can often manifest in feelings of anxiety, helplessness, and a sense that the world is not safe.
 These problems can be addressed in expressive talk therapy offered by our clinicians.
 If you are interested in taking a more active approach, we also offer EMDR.
-For more information about EMDR, please refer to our “About” section.
+This form of therapy is specifically aimed at helping those suffering from the long–term effects of traumatic memories.
+It is one of the most evidence based techniques for processing these memories and establishing a sense of safety and wellbeing in the world.

 Depression and Anxiety